-- Emergency response: Meeting the urgent needs of nearly 4 million people both inside Syria and in neighboring countries.
+- Emergency response: Meeting the urgent needs of 2.5 million people both inside Syria and in neighboring countries.
 Distributing emergency food and supplies, increasing access to clean water and sanitation, improving shelters, and creating safe spaces and activities to help children heal from trauma.

 All stories about Syria

 Turkey, Iraq, Jordan, Lebanon, Syria: Who are Syrian refugees?